wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getaccountaddress.md

 ---
-title: doge:getaccountaddress \[POST\] {disallowed}
+title: getaccountaddress  {disallowed} - Dogecoin
-description: Returns the current dogecoin address for receiving payments to anaccount.
+description: Example code for the getaccountaddress  {disallowed} json-rpc method. Сomplete guide on how to use getaccountaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters